 Through the REU program, we provide a coordinated, educational and dynamic research community to inspire and encourage young scientists to continue on to graduate school.
 We emphasize professional development workshops and seminars for a career in science and engineering.
-Weekly faculty seminars highlight research and community activities are integrated into the program.
+Weekly faculty seminars that highlight research and community activities are integrated into the program.

 - Multidisciplinary Research Projects - Each REU project has a clearly identifiable research goal at a challenging yet appropriate level for undergraduates during the summer program.
 Participants have the unique opportunity to work in an interdisciplinary environment with highly talented scientific mentors.
 Most experimental projects involve hands-on research in one or more of the state-of-the-art central instrumentation facilities with training and supervision provided by expert technical staff.